-Toward that end, Coast Community College District provides educational programming and makes available victim resources, including comprehensive victim services.
-Educational programming consists of primary prevention and awareness programs that are comprehensive, intentional, and integrated initiatives, strategies, and campaigns intended to prevent and address dating violence, domestic violence, sexual assault, and stalking.
+The College provides educational programming and makes available victim resources, including comprehensive victim services.
+Educational programming consists of primary prevention and ongoing awareness programs that are comprehensive, intentional, and integrated initiatives, strategies, and campaigns intended to prevent and address dating violence, domestic violence, sexual assault, and stalking.
 Educational programming also provides information about Coast Community College District's policies and procedures that will be followed when dating violence, domestic violence, sexual assault, and stalking are reported.